 What is a nursing record?

-The nursing record is where we write down what nursing care the patient receives and the patient's response to this, as well as any other events or factors which may affect the patient's wellbeing.
+The nursing record is where we document the nursing care the patient receives and their response to it, as well as any other events or factors that may affect the patient's well-being.
 These 'events or factors' can range from a visit by the patient's relatives to going to theatre for a scheduled operation.

 What should go into a patient's nursing record?